Top 10 Copenhagen family attractions when travelling with boys

 It is no wonder Denmark is called the happiest place on earth.
 With so many incredible things to do in its capital Copenhagen for families, a visit will surely put a smile on your face.

-If I had to pick the one European capital city that was the easiest to explore with boys, had amazing things to do for all ages, and was not quite so frantic, then I would definitely choose Copenhagen.
+If I had to pick the one European capital city that was the easiest to explore with kids, had amazing things to do for all ages, and was not quite so frantic, then I would definitely choose Copenhagen.

 Famous for its food, cycling, LEGO, Royal family, canals, and author Hans Christian Andersen, Copenhagen has some brilliant surprises in store for families.
-Having visited there several times, firstly as a child myself, then as a solo traveller, years later as a mother of boys, and in a group of 12 extended family members, I have discovered the best things to do in Copenhagen for families of boys.
+Having visited there several times, firstly as a child myself, then as a solo traveller, years later as a mother of boys, and in a group of 12 extended family members, I have discovered the best things to do in Copenhagen for families.

 There is something truly special about Tivoli Gardens.
 It’s like entering a magical wonderland as you walk through the enormous arch to discover a world of fun for the whole family.
 Situated in the heart of the city, Tivoli Gardens has something for everyone with nostalgic rides, music concerts, theatre, dining, striking buildings, and beautiful gardens.